ParadiseSS13/Paradise/.github/CONTRIBUTING.md

   * Keep your pull requests small and reviewable whenever possible.
 Do not bundle unrelated fixes even if not bundling it generates more pull requests.
-In case of mapping PR to add in a feature - consult a maintainer on whether it would be appropriate to split up the PRs to add the feature to multiple maps individually.
+In case of mapping PR to add in a feature - consult a maintainer on whether it would be appropriate to split up the PR to add the feature to multiple maps individually.

  * Document and explain your pull requests thoroughly.
 Failure to do so will delay a PR as